jmriesen/rust-RSM/README.md

 In this case, I am calling C code from Rust and vice versa.
 Calling code that was written in a different language requires some extra care:
 - Parameters must match the target language's memory layout
-- From the Rust compiler's viewpoint calling into C code is a black box that could do anything.
+- From the Rust compiler's viewpoint calling into C code is a black box that could do anything;
-Therefore every ffi call is inherently Unsafe since the Rust compiler cannot verify that [Rust's safety invariants](https://doc.rust-lang.org/nomicon/) are upheld.
+therefore, every ffi call is inherently Unsafe since the Rust compiler cannot verify that [Rust's safety invariants](https://doc.rust-lang.org/nomicon/) are upheld.

 ### Use in Rust-RSM
 In this project, Rust is responsible for matching the C ABI when cross-language calls occur.
 The bindgen and cbindgen tools do most of the heavy lifting by automating the generation of type and function definitions.
-However, there are a few project specific things that have to be kept in mind:
+However, there are a few project specific things that must be kept in mind:
 - Don't blindly trust the generated type definitions.
 The original C code uses dynamically sized types; however, the header files/generated Rust types assume these types occupy their max size.
 - Pay extra attention to pointers/pointer arithmetic.
 The original C code sometimes allocates memory for multiple structs of different types at once.
-This pattern is particularly prominent in the shared memory segment and is problematic when verbatim translated into Rust since Rust assumes every struct can be moved.
+This pattern is particularly prominent in the shared memory segment and is problematic when verbatim translated into Rust, since Rust assumes every struct can be moved.
 However, as long as you are aware of this issue, it is fairly easy to work around.
 - The C code assumes it is single-threaded.
 The C code uses a lot of global variables, and since it assumes it is single-threaded, there are no synchronization guards in place (Atomics, Mutexes, etc.).